Kuyo and his student police force, who beat up the Unwanted Harem and actually killed Tsukune; this was the first time he was injected with blood.

 He can be Played for Laughs all the time, but Cartman is played much more seriously in the "Coon & Friends" trilogy.

-King of the Hill has Leanne Platter.
+Leanne Platter.
 The whole reason Luanne lives with her aunt and uncle is because her mom stabbed her dad with a fork.
 Only appeared on screen in one episode where she gets released from prison, but it's clear she hasn't changed a bit.

-In Captain Planet And The Planeteers, the episodes with Verminous Skumm as the primary villain tend to be Darker and Edgier than the rest of the series.
+In Captain Planet and the Planeteers, the episodes with Verminous Skumm as the primary villain tend to be Darker and Edgier than the rest of the series.
 He's one of the only villains who specifically wants to hurt and kill people, not the environment.

 Futurama has Donbot as this.
 Unlike other villains, he's played seriously many times.